 Metronidazole is active against clindamycin-resistant B. fragilis, has unique anaerobic bactericidal activity, and usually avoids the pseudomembranous colitis sometimes associated with clindamycin.
 Concerns about metronidazole's potential mutagenicity have not been of clinical consequence.

-Because many regimens are available to treat GI or female pelvic anaerobic infections, use of a potentially nephrotoxic aminoglycoside (to cover enteric gram-negative bacilli) plus an antibiotic active against B. fragilis is no longer warranted.
+Because many regimens currently used to treat GI or female pelvic anaerobic infections are also effective against gram-negative bacilli, use of a potentially nephrotoxic aminoglycoside (to cover enteric gram-negative bacilli) plus an antibiotic active against B. fragilis is no longer warranted.

 Before elective colorectal surgery, patients should have bowel preparation consisting of

 Most surgeons give both oral and parenteral antibiotics.
 For emergency colorectal surgery, parenteral antibiotics are used alone.
 Examples of oral regimens are neomycin plus erythromycin or neomycin plus metronidazole; these drugs are given no more than 18 to 24 h before the procedure.
-Examples of parenteral preoperative regimens are cefotetan, cefoxitin, or cefazolin plus metronidazole.
+Examples of parenteral preoperative regimens are cefotetan, cefoxitin, or cefazolin plus metronidazole; these drugs are given within 1 h before the procedure.
 Preoperative parenteral antibiotics control bacteremia, reduce secondary or metastatic suppurative complications, and prevent local spread of infection around the surgical site.